kadakalozgur/Dice-Game/README.md

 - 🎵 Background music on the main menu
 - 🔊 Sound effects for dice rolling and button interactions
 - 🎨 Hover effects on buttons for better user experience
 - 🎲 Animated dice roll with smooth animation
+- 🖱️ Unique themed cursor that changes dynamically within the game
 - 🔄 Easy-to-use main menu navigation

 ---